 - 4.1 From the evidence adduced by the parties, the Tribunal finds the following facts. - 4.2 The Property is located in Belview Port which is one of the most southerly points in County Kilkenny, just 1 mile from the Waterford County border.
-It is an industrial location with access to Waterford Harbour via the River Suir and access to the sea via the River Barrow. - 4.3 The Port specialises in bulk general cargo and is equipped with 4 rail sidings located on the quays. - 4.4 The Property comprises unit 7 in a series of 7 basic storage sheds.
+It is an industrial location with access to Waterford Harbour via the River Suir and access to the sea via the River Barrow. - 4.3 The Port specialises in bulk general cargo and is equipped with 4 rail sidings located on the quays. - 4.4 The Property comprises unit Nos.
+5 and 6 in a series of 7 basic storage sheds.
+The Property is a modern industrial unit used as a recycling plant and occupied by Appellant to process waste, extract recyclables, biomass and process waste into sustainable fuels for export.
 The Property has an eaves height of 10 metres with mass concrete to 6.5 metres and double skin side panels and double skin roof above.
-The Property measures 1,436.2 m.
-The units have no office content and has no internal fittings. - 4.5 The Appellant is the owner and occupier of the Property.
+The Property measures 3,741.26 m and a Portacabin measuring 25.2 m.
+The units have no office content and have no internal fittings. - 4.5 The Appellant is the tenant and occupier of the Property.